mick-2006/Javascript-Website-Project/README.md

 # > Javascript-Website-Project
- > A project for my year 10 ict class yes im 16 and ?
+ > A project for my year 10 ict class
+ >